omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## removing liquidity

 There are two ways to remove liquidity:
 1. withdraw signed and submitted orders and ranged liquidity.
-2. close channel and withdraw tokens to the mainchain.
+2. close the channel and withdraw tokens to the mainchain.

 Trackers calculate the remaining tokens in the global liquidity reserve, and the extra tokens will be marked payment liquidity reserve, according to exchange rate at the moment of closing channel:

-Suppose Alice closes her channel of `x'` BTCs, then the BTC-USDT pair will have redundant USDT in pool.
-Its tracker randomly selects some USDT channels in the graph, marks a portion of channel fund `y'` to be payment liquidity reserve, to make sure the global price `x/y = BTC/USDT` unchanged.
-For example, `y' = y - y(x-x')/x` if the current local invariant is constant product.
+Suppose Alice closes her channel of `x'` BTCs, then the BTC-USDT pair will have redundant USDT in the pool.
+Its tracker randomly selects some USDT channels in the graph and marks a portion of channel fund `y'` to be the payment liquidity reserve, to make sure the global price `x/y = BTC/USDT` is unchanged.
+For example, `y' = y - y(x-x')/x`, if the current local invariant is constant product.

 There is no protocol fee taken during closing a channel.
 Only gas fee in BTC occurs.